spacetx/starfish/docs/source/index.rst

 :ref:`Help & Reference <help and reference>` sections to learn more details about _starfish_ and its object models.

-For questions, suggestions, or accolades, `join the #starfish-users channel on the CZI Science Slack <https://join-cziscience-slack.herokuapp.com/>`_ and say “hi!” or `email the starfish team directly <mailto:starfish@chanzuckerberg.com>`_
+For questions, suggestions, or accolades, `join the #starfish-users channel on the CZI Science Slack
+<https://join-cziscience-slack.herokuapp.com/>`_ and say “hi!” or
+`email the starfish team directly <mailto:starfish@chanzuckerberg.com>`_

 To see the code or report a bug, please visit the `github repository
 <https://github.com/spacetx/starfish>`_.

+To see what improvements the developers have planned for starfish, please see the :ref:`roadmap`.

 .. raw:: html